-This Selected Issues paper on Libya was prepared by a staff team of the International Monetary Fund as background documentation for the periodic consultation with the member country.
+IMF Selected Issues Papers are prepared by IMF staff as background documentation for periodic consultations with member countries.
 It is based on the information available at the time it was completed on May 30, 2025.
+This paper is also published separately as IMF Country Report No 25/149.